 J.D.
 Power awarded Progressive three out of five stars for claims satisfaction, and the company has a complaint ratio of 1.11 with the National Association of Insurance Commissioners (NAIC), a score which is only slightly higher than average.
 None of these scores are stellar, but they’re relatively good for a company as large as Progressive.

-Allstate – Best for Local Agents and Customer Service
+3. Allstate – Best for (Local) Customer Service

 Allstate, another huge insurer, offers home, life, auto, boat, motorcycle, and renters coverage in all 50 states.